-The Seawatch Wind Lidar buoy with serial no. WS149 is deployed at the Borssele Wind Farm Zone (BWFZ) in the Dutch sector of the North Sea.
-The buoy was first deployed on 11 June 2015 at 15:55 UTC with the bottom mooring weight at position 51° 42.41388' N, 3° 2.07708' E. A bottom mounted water level recorder (WLR) at position 51° 42.4362' N, 3° 02.1030' E transmits data to the buoy in real time data via an acoustic link.
+A Seawatch Wind Lidar buoy is deployed at the Borssele Wind Farm Zone (BWFZ) in the Dutch sector of the North Sea.
+The buoy with serial no. WS149 was first deployed on 11 June 2015 at 15:55 UTC with the bottom mooring weight at position 51° 42.41388' N, 3° 2.07708' E. A bottom mounted water level recorder (WLR) at position 51° 42.4362' N, 3° 02.1030' E transmits data to the buoy in real time data via an acoustic link.
 The water depth at this location is approximately 30 m.

-Following the stop in the transmissions from the buoy on 11 September 2015 at 16:00, the buoy was recovered to shore on 6 October 2015 for inspection and repair.
-It was redeployed after repair on 12 November 2015 at 14:00.
+Following the stop in the transmissions from the buoy on 11 September 2015, the buoy was recovered to shore on 6 October 2015 for inspection and repair.
+It was redeployed after repair on 12 November 2015.

-The Lidar on Buoy WS149 stopped working on 26 December 2015 due to a technical problem with its power switch.
+The Lidar on Buoy WS149 stopped working on 26 December 2015 due to a technical problem with its Lidar power switch.
 After a long period of mainly unworkable weather conditions, and some delay due to vessel unavailability, the buoy was recovered for repair on 19 January 2016.
-The buoy was replaced by the spare buoy WS157, which was deployed on 12 February 2016 at 13:00.
-This buoy has since collected good data, and the wind and wave data collected during the period 14 March - 15 April 2016 are presented in the data presentation report ref.
-C75339 MPR06 R0.
+The buoy was replaced by the spare buoy WS157, which was deployed on 12 February 2016.
+This buoy was recovered for fuel refill and service and swapped with the WS156 on 20 July 2016.
+Data collected during the period 21 August - 21 September 2016 are presented in the data presentation report ref.
+C75339 MPR11 R1.

-This report presents an evaluation of the wind and wave data, comparing the buoy data to data from fixed measurement stations in the area.
+This report presents an evaluation of the wind and wave data collected in the period 21 August - 21 September 2016, comparing the buoy data to data from fixed measurement stations in the area.
 The reference stations used in this report are the Waverider buoy at Schouwenbank (station SCHB) for waves, and a platform with a wind sensor at Vlakte van de Raan (VR) for wind measurements.
 The comparisons are shown in time series and scatter plots.